 Where can I buy chickpea flour?

-Although chickpea flour is not a traditional flour in the USA where I live, since gluten-free foods have become common, you can now find it in nearly every decent-sized traditional grocery store, healthy food, or natural grocery store.
-It’s usually with the specialty flours or in the Bob’s Red Mill section.
-You can also easily order in on Amazon.
+Although chickpea flour is not a traditional flour in the USA where I live, since gluten-free foods have become common, you can now find it in nearly every decent-sized conventional grocery store, healthy food, or natural grocery store.
+It's usually with the specialty flours or in the Bob's Red Mill section.
+You can also easily order on Amazon.

 How do I store chickpea flour?

 Store your chickpea flour in an airtight container in the pantry for up to 6 months.
 It will stay good longer if kept in the refrigerator or freezer.

 Now let's get to all of the awesome recipes that you can make with chickpea flour!

 Chickpea flour makes delicious desserts like these.

 - Vegan Custard from The Hidden Veggies